Skip to main content

 1. Creates a contact in the CRM with program interest, location, and timeline

-2. Sends a personalized response acknowledging their specific program interest
+2. Sends a personalized response acknowledging their specific program

 3. Includes a booking link for a guided campus tour or phone consultation

+The numbers: 300+ monthly inquiries processed automatically, sub-60-second response, 3x increase in admissions calls, and 80% of student queries auto-resolved.
 According to McKinsey’s 2024 workforce analysis, 60% of occupations have 30% or more automatable tasks.
-TCC’s admissions process had closer to 70% automatable tasks because so much of it was repetitive communication.
+TCC’s admissions process was closer to 70% automatable because so much of it was repetitive communication that the connected workflow now handles on its own.

 Business TypeCRMCalendarEmailConnectorMeeting Tool